Sannabs/Sannabs/README.md

 };
 ```

-Innovative and detail-oriented Full-Stack Developer advancing my BSc in Information Systems at University of The Gambia (CGPA: 3.40/4.30).
+Innovative and detail-oriented Full-Stack Developer advancing my BSc in Information Systems at University of The Gambia.
 Passionate about high-performance digital experiences that blend technical excellence with intuitive user interactions.

 ---